imarinho-dev/imarinho-dev/README.md

 ### Hi there :bowtie:

-#### I'm Front End Developer/Designer
+#### I'm Front End Developer

 - :computer: I’m currently working on HTML, CSS and Javascript
-- :mortar_board: I’m currently learning Node, Database , Reactjs, and English"Yeah"
+- :mortar_board: I’m currently learning Sass, Tailwind, and English"Yeah"
 - 💬 Ask me about tech, games, linux

 #### "If you can, just do it"